Authored by the expert who managed and guided the team behind the Mexico Property Pack

 How much are property prices expected to increase in San Miguel de Allende in 2026?

-As of early 2026, we expect property prices in San Miguel de Allende to increase by approximately 7% over the course of the year, measured in nominal peso terms.
+As of 2026, residential property prices in San Miguel de Allende are expected to increase by about 5% to 7% over the full year.

 We go deeper and try to understand how solid are these forecasts in our pack covering the property market in San Miguel de Allende.